bruno-strandberg/MONA/README.md

 ------------

 * You could try to estimate the effective mass from the effective area, in which case you won't need to parse the gSeaGen files.

-* Once the event weight calculation is in place, it might be the time to give another thought to the data format.
-It may be smart to have a way to attach the weight to the summary files?
-Needs thought, data sorting-->effective mass-->event weight-->data sorting may not be ideal.

-* It may be an idea that SummaryParser uses some event class instead of a flat tree.
-Needs thought, though.

 * Interactive python setup script that asks for OscProb, Jpp with root 6, etc, paths and creates the setenv.sh script.